BharathBrahma/LP/ArchitectPts.md

 ## Architect Role Overview

-In the architect role, on a day-to-day basis, I will be a part of architectural meetings/discussions with the other architects in our organization, and these meetings are about various topics of current interest.
+In the architect role, on a day-to-day basis:
+- I will be a part of architectural meetings/discussions with the other architects in our organization, and these meetings are about various topics of current interest.
+- Work closely with business to understand the priorities or even help them with the priorities
+- Interact with business architects to understand core business or features needed
+- I have been extensively involved in migrating the on-prem apps to cloud-native micro-services and deploy them in IAAS infrastructure or PAAS infrastructure as needed.
+- One of the key efforts I've been involved in since 2020-2021 is working on Ground Rating Modernization : I played a key role in architecting a highly decoupled orchestrator-worker pattern by leveraging Kafka queues and topics.

+Understand the difference between pricing and rating.

 ### Responsibilities:

-1. Work closely with business to understand the priorities or even help them with the priorities.
-2. Interact with business architects to understand core business or features needed.
-3. Most of the applications in FedEx were/are in DB2 or iSeries, and there is a huge effort going on to modernize these applications.
-People have been around for like 30 years, and a lot of features are implemented in Cobol.
-Business team would help dig into existing stuff and come up with requirements.
-4. I have been extensively involved in migrating the on-prem apps to cloud-native micro-services and deploy them in IAAS infrastructure or PAAS infrastructure as needed.
-5. One of the key efforts I've been involved in since 2020-2021 is working on Ground Rating Modernization.
-6. Understand the difference between pricing and rating.

 ### Ground Rating Modernization (GRM) Infrastructure: